Twelve-Tone Musical Scale

 Let's compare the twelve-tone equal-tempered scale to some other equal-tempered scales.

-- All equal-tempered scales with 14 notes or fewer, except the twelve-tone equal-tempered scale, contain at most only three of the seven basic intervals (including the octave) within one percent.
+All equal-tempered scales with 14 tones or fewer, except the twelve-tone scale, contain at most only three of the seven basic consonant intervals (including the octave) within one percent.

 But bigger is not necessarily better.
 Although scales with many tones have many nearly pure intervals that are consonant (ratios of small integers), they have even more intervals that are dissonant (not ratios of small integers).
 In contrast, the small twelve-tone equal-tempered scale has more consonant intervals (seven) than dissonant intervals (five).
 We observe: